 Formal budgetary accounting is generally employed as a management control for all funds.
 Annual operating budgets are adopted each year by the Agency and amended as required.
-The same basis of accounting is used to reflect actual revenues and expenditures/expenses as recognized by generally accepted accounting principles.
+The same basis of accounting is used to reflect actual revenues and expenditures/expenses as recognized by GAAP.